dufferzafar/dufferzafar.github.com/_posts/2017-07-12-games-ive-played.md

 ![KRunner recommends endless sky](/images/kde-recommends-endless-sky.png)

-I googled around and boy was I interested in a "space exploration and combat game".
+I've always had a thing for 'space' so I googled around and boy was I interested in a "space exploration and combat game".
 What made me even more interestd was the fact that it was Open Source and was actively being developed.

 At the beginning, I fully immeresed myself in the game, playing for over 10 hours a day.
 Since it was Ramzan, I would fast and just play the game all day.
 When I was not playing the game I would read about it, on Reddit or Steam.
 When there was nothing left to read, I started chatting with other players on Discord, discussing game strategies with them.